-*Note: according to Mar Vista Animal Medical Center if allowed to live, ringworm fungus are capable of remaining infective for up to 18 months or more!
+- According to Mar Vista Animal Medical Center if allowed to live, ringworm fungus is capable of remaining infective for up to 18 months or more!

-**Note: According to Mansfield Veterinary Clinic,"infected pets remain contagious for about three weeks if aggressive treatment is used. "
+- According to Mansfield Veterinary Clinic, "infected pets remain contagious for about three weeks if aggressive treatment is used."